 - There are now over 207 million active content creators worldwide.

-- Only 4% of creators earn more than $100K/year, making professional creators the exception, not the rule.
+- Only 4% of creators earn more than $100K/year.

 - YouTube, Instagram, and TikTok drive the highest brand ROI in creator campaigns.